Month 12, Day 7, Monday 12:45 p.m.

 “He might not be coming,” said Westbay, who had taken it upon himself to sit beside Sebastien.

 “Because of whatever caused the sirens?” she asked.

-“Sometimes he gets called away from the University to deal with special cases if the Red Guard is going to be slow in arriving, or if the coppers need an expert consultant.”
+“Sometimes he gets called away from the University to deal with special cases, if the Red Guard is going to be slow in arriving or the coppers need an expert consultant.”